PicGo/PicGo-Doc/docs/en/guide/index.md

 - Windows and macOS can upload via the context menu when you right-click image files (`v2.1.0+`).
 - Automatically copy the uploaded URLs to the clipboard.
 - Customize the link formats copied to the clipboard.
-- Plug-in system support, with community plug-ins for additional Imgs such as Gitee and QingCloud.
+- Plug-in system support, with community plug-ins for additional image hosts such as Gitee and QingCloud.
   - Find more third-party plug-ins and PicGo-based apps in [Awesome-PicGo](https://github.com/PicGo/Awesome-PicGo).
 Contributions are welcome!
 - Call PicGo via HTTP requests (`v2.2.0+`).
 - More features are waiting to be discovered, and development is ongoing.
 Follow the progress on [Projects](https://github.com/Molunerfinn/PicGo/projects).